Welcome to Lee Flying Association

-We are now seeing much of the work to date and vision of the LFA, formal Daedalus stakeholders and local leaders coming together and being implemented.
+We are now seeing much of the work to date and original vision of the LFA, formal Daedalus stakeholders and local leaders coming together and some of the foundational enablers have been implemented.
+Ownership of the operational airfield itself has been re-united under one landowner, intitially the Homes and Communites Agency and is now owned by Fareham Borough Council, who have a pro-aviation and formally adopted Vision for Daedalus Aerodrome.
 The main runway has been resurfaced (Oct-Dec 2014) which enables both the airfield to gain a Civil Aviation Authority licence and businesses to have the confidence to make longer term investments such as new hangars and premises.
-Work will shortly commence creating new serviced plots around the north east aircraft apron where the first tranche of new hangars will be built, replacing those constructed in 1943 which were recently demolished (a sad but necessary part of the regeneration of the aerodrome and EZ).
+Work will shortly commence creating new serviced plots around the north east aircraft apron where the first tranche of new hangars will be built, replacing those constructed in 1943 which were recently demolished - a sad but necessary part of the regeneration of the aerodrome and EZ, althought a suggestion to Fareham Borough Council that two or three hangars could be dismantled and rebuilt as heritage hangars has been well received).